Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 0. script that prints the absolute path name of the current working directory.
+File 1.
+Display the contents list of your current directory.